Diinidu12/Line-following-Car-Project-Sensor-Part/README.md

 # Car Project – Color Detection Sensor

-This repository contains a project I developed during my second year, focused on building a **color detection sensor** for a  our line-following car.
-The project was created as part of a **line-following contest** which orgaized for our course.
+This repository contains a project we developed during my second year, focused on building a color detection sensor for a  our line-following car.
+The project was created as part of a line-following contest which orgaized for our course.

 ## Project Overview
 The color detection sensor is built using: